There are more part time job opportunities today than at any time in history.

 Indeed is one of the largest job listing sites in the world, and features postings for tens of thousands of available jobs in different fields and at different experience levels (including entry level).

 Because it’s such a huge database, make sure to use the filters to narrow your search.

 Once you find a company you’re interested in working for, you can research them on Glassdoor to get the inside scoop.

-You can also set up job alerts on Indeed, which will save you time by letting you know when new jobs are posted that match your criteria.
+You can also set up job alerts on Indeed, which will save you time by letting you know when there are job postings that match your criteria.

-Craigslist can be a great resource or a big nightmare, so you have to be careful.
-Look for local day-labor and short-term gigs — there are usually a lot of those on this site.
+Craigslist can be a great resource for job seekers or a big nightmare, so you have to be careful.
+Look for local day-labor and short-term gigs — there are usually a lot of those job openings on this site.

-There is no shortage of work — both offline and online — that pays well above minimum wage.
+There’s no shortage of part time work — both online and office — that pays well above minimum wage.

 The best thing to do is to just get started, even if you’re not sure which one is perfect.

 There are job openings for part time workers in data entry, delivery and ridesharing, which allow you to work at your own pace and start earning money fast.
 Many of them even require little (or zero) experience.

 From there, you can start thinking about the next step up the ladder — whether it’s in the same field, or in something completely different.